Earth Talk — new course, group and book

 • A network of like-minded others to share your practice and challenges, and find collaborators

-• Seven fortnightly online workshops for training and discussion, and additional networking events
+• Seven fortnightly online workshops for training and discussion, and additional networking events (repeated 2–3 times a year)

 • At least 127 activities and delivery resources — including diagrams, posters, card sets and question sets, workshop plans, mini-essays and slide decks.